-Decorating for each season doesn’t have to be an expensive task.
-There are easy and inexpensive ways to decorate for spring.
-Try hanging a faux floral wreath on your door or filling a vase with colorful Easter eggs!
-These items can be found at inexpensive stores or maybe even in your own home.
+There are so many different spring decorations you can use in your home.
+It’s as easy as hanging a faux floral wreath on your door or filling a vase with colorful Easter eggs!
+These inexpensive spring items can be found at most stores (or maybe you already have them in your own home).
 Here are five Easy and Inexpensive Ways to Decorate for Spring.

-Decorating Tip: I shop around for the best deals before making a purchase at Target, Dollar Tree, Walmart, and Goodwill for Easter decorations.
+Spring Decorating Tip: I shop around for the best deals before making a purchase at Target, Dollar Tree, Walmart, and Goodwill for Easter decorations.

-I decorated our bar cart wth a vase full of dollar store eggs, faux flowers, and a wooden bunny.
+I decorated our bar cart with a vase full of dollar store eggs, faux flowers, and a wooden bunny.
 Colorful Easter eggs and bunnies in different textures are an easy way to add a little bit of whimsy to a room.

-Decorate with Homemade Spring artwork
+Decorate with Homemade Spring Art

 There is nothing more precious than a handprint bunny or hand-painted bouquet of flowers by a child.
 Decorate your home with homemade spring artwork.
 My daughters love art projects so we make painted canvases to use as decor for each season.
 If you don’t have kids, try your hand at painting something yourself!

-Use What You Already Own
+The Most Affordable Spring Decor is What You Already Own

 Annabelle loves bunnies, so she has a few bedroom decorations that I bring downstairs during the spring.
 Everyone loves spring bunny decor, right?